May

 Edelman refers to this phenomenon as “Brand Democracy,” noting that “Brands are now being pushed to go beyond their classic business interests to become advocates.”

-This trend is fueling values-based messaging, which is nearly as likely to convince consumers to purchase product-focused marketing messaging.
+This trend is fueling values-based marketing messaging, which is nearly as likely to convince consumers to purchase product-focused marketing messaging.
 In effect, products themselves become vehicles for positive change.

 Even if consumers have previously purchased a company’s products, they are willing to discontinue their patronage for the sake of a boycott.
 One survey found that 35% of Generation X consumers and 33% of millennials fit this description.
 In fact, a full 53% of respondents claimed they would stop shopping at their favorite retailer if it took a misstep on social or political issues.